2007 Stanley Cup playoffs: (1) Buffalo Sabres vs. (4) Ottawa Senators

 This was the fourth and most recent playoff meeting between these two teams, with Buffalo winning all three previous series.
 They last met in the previous year's Eastern Conference semifinals where Buffalo won in five games.
-This was Buffalo's second consecutive Conference finals appearance, and their fourth overall; they lost to Carolina in seven games in the previous year.
+This was Buffalo's second consecutive Conference finals appearance, and their fifth overall in the semifinals/conference finals since the league began using a 16-team or greater playoff format in 1980; they lost to Carolina in seven games in the previous year.
 Ottawa most recently made it to the conference finals in 2003 where they lost to New Jersey in seven games.
 Ottawa won five of the eight games during this year's regular season series.

 The Senators advanced to their first Stanley Cup Final by eliminating the Sabres in five games.
 The Senators took control of game one in the third period and scored three goals to win 5–2.
 Buffalo forward Daniel Briere scored with only six seconds left in game two to force overtime.
 Joe Corvo scored the game-winning goal for Ottawa at 4:58 of double overtime in a 4–3 victory.
 Ray Emery made 15 saves and Daniel Alfredsson scored the only goal in game three as Ottawa shut out the Sabres 1–0.
 The Sabres took a three-goal lead just before the halfway point of game four and hung on to force a fifth game with a 3–2 win.
 Overtime was needed in game five as the teams traded goals through regulation time, Ottawa captain Daniel Alfredsson ended the series with his goal at 9:32 of the first overtime as the Senators won by a final score of 3–2.